 Buying or Selling a Business in Maryland, DC, or Virginia

-Buying or selling a business in Maryland, DC, or Virginia can be a complicated process.
-There are numerous decisions which must be made by the seller and purchaser, and many different legal and tax ramifications of each type of purchase transaction.
+Buying or selling a business in Maryland, Washington DC, or Virginia can be a complicated process.
+There are numerous legal decisions which must be made by the both the seller and purchaser, and many different legal and tax ramifications of each type of purchase transaction.
 One of the initial decisions that buyers and sellers will face is to choose the type of transaction: (1) a stock purchase (membership purchase) or (2) an asset purchase.

 In most cases, when selling a business, a seller will prefer to sell the stock or membership interest of the business; while the purchaser will prefer to buy the assets of the business.
 In Maryland, Virginia, and DC, these two different transactions are beneficial for the parties for different reasons ranging from liability to tax planning.

-In Maryland, Virginia, and DC, sellers generally benefit from selling the stock or selling the membership interest of the business.
+In Maryland, Virginia, and Washington DC, sellers generally benefit from selling the stock or selling the membership interest of the business.
 This type of transaction arrangement benefits sellers because the transaction generally reduces the taxable gain the seller will recognize, which will help to reduce the taxes paid by the seller on the transaction.
 The seller will most likely recognize capital gain on the sale of the stock or membership interest.
 However, the specific seller’s tax bracket will determine whether a stock sale or membership-interest sale is beneficial.

 Nonetheless, when selling an entity that is taxed as a C Corporation, it will generally be advantageous to conduct a sale of the entity.
 The reason why a sale of the entity is beneficial for the seller in this situation is due to the issue of double taxation when a C Corporation sells its assets.
 When the owner of a C Corporation sells the assets of the C Corporation in Maryland, Virginia, or DC, the entity itself will recognize a gain on the sale of the assets.
 The C Corporation is then taxed on that gain.
 When the corporation makes a distribution to the shareholder, the shareholder will then recognize income on the distribution; hence, double taxation –where the corporation pays a tax and the shareholder pays a tax on the same income.
 Depending upon the income bracket, this transaction method can reduce the realized total amount of the sale by more than forty percent.